jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Conscript Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 USSR only.
 Cheap to recruit and maintain.
 Although without machine guns, Molotov cocktails are more effective than grenades because it deals flame damage, and nobody resist to it.
 Their rifles are weak, however.
 You need mass recruit before making a move.
 Perfect meat shield for your artillery or snipers, or against enemy snipers.
 Besides recon you want 3:1 advantage to start a fight.
 This is a unit good for infantry rush.
-The windows of opportunity is small, however.
+The window of opportunity is small, however.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Sniper Infantry Regiment